 After determining that Invisalign is suitable for your orthodontic needs, the orthodontist will create a customized treatment plan.
 This plan outlines how Invisalign works to achieve your desired results.
 Using advanced computer software, the orthodontist will design a step-by-step treatment progression.

-The treatment plan will provide an estimate of the treatment duration, the number of aligners needed, and the expected outcome.
+The treatment plan will provide an estimate of the treatment duration, the number of Invisalign needed, and the expected outcome.
 The orthodontist will explain the potential challenges and limitations of the treatment and address any concerns you may have.

 Digital Impressions and 3D Modeling